minprog-platforms/project-StevenNed123/README.md

 ![Dwarf Portrait](doc/portrait.png)

 # The Database
 With the current design the amount of models the site uses will be seven.
-For a better overview, the models can be split into three different types.
+For a better overview, the models can be split into three different types:

 ### User & Dwarves
 The user model will be a standard user model that Django provides with one extra field for the inventory.
 The inventory has a many to many relationship with a mineral which also has a name and a value.
-For each dwarf the a user will be stored aswell as some stats and the mine that dwarf is currentyl working in.
+For each dwarf the a user will be stored aswell as some stats and the mine that dwarf is currently working in.

 ![Databse User & Dwarves](doc/database1.png)